olbrichattila/forth/README.md

 ## Fort script in go

-This is a subset of forth language written for Coding KATA, It supports:
+This is a subset of forth language written for Coding KATA.
 The code have some test coverage, and I've spitted up into smaller chunks.
 It could be solved with a smaller code.
 The reasoning behind is to follow the methodology how scripting languages are working.